This article guides you through using our Send to TV feature to display a Geckoboard dashboard on a Raspberry Pi.

 Depending on your setup, you might need a Micro SD Adapter (this looks like a regular-sized SD card with a slot in it for the micro SD card) and a USB powered SD card reader.

-- Unzip the Raspbian
+- Unzip the Raspberry Pi OS

 .zipfile.
 This may take a few moments.